 Net Profit: $20,501.69

-This net profit looks nice but remember from this I still have to pay taxes and my personal / household expenses (including my student loans which are a pain in my a$$).
+This net profit looks nice but from this, I still have to pay taxes and my personal / household expenses (including my student loans which are a pain in my a$$).

 No one ever talks about taxes in these reports or any blog post about working for yourself but let me tell you… taxes are a MAJOR expense when you’re self-employed.
 It’s safe to say you may probably never get a tax refund again.